-2 To begin understanding how to calculate the emissions of a product, the company first defines the functional unit.

-13 The functional unit is the quantified performance of a product system for use as a reference unit (BS EN ISO

-14 14044:2006, 3.20), and establishes the basis for which the GHG inventory is calculated and reported.
-Some

-15 examples of functional units include drying 1000 pairs of hands; delivery of 1000 liters of fruit drink; provision of

-16 890 lumens over 1 year; transport of 6 people and cargo by a vehicle over 100,000 miles; and many others.
+- 2 To begin understanding how to calculate the emissions of a product, the company first defines the functional unit. - 13 The functional unit is the quantified performance of a product system for use as a reference unit (ISO - 14 14044:2006, 3.20), and establishes the basis for which the GHG inventory is calculated and reported.
+Some - examples of functional units include drying 1000 pairs of hands; delivery of 1000 liters of fruit drink; provision of - 16 890 lumens over 1 year; transport of 6 people and cargo by a vehicle over 100,000 miles; and many others.

-17 The total GHG inventory over the functional unit of a product represent the sum of GHGs resulting from all stages 18 of its associated life cycle within the specified system boundaries, also referred to as the product system.
-While example the functional unit of the product system is 1000 liters of beer delivered and 439 kg of PET bottles are required to support this function).
-Figure 3-2 identifies the key processes that compose the PET bottle product system.
-Figure 3-3 examines the same product system in greater detail by providing a process view of the PET bottle product system with the same functional unit of 1000 L delivered.
+17 The total GHG inventory over the functional unit of a product represent the sum of GHGs resulting from all stages

+- 18 of its associated life cycle within the specified system boundaries, also referred to as the product system.
+While - 19 Figure 3-1 represents a simplified example, product systems may be very complex.
+Figure 3-2 and Figure 3-3 - 20 provide more detail by examining the product system of glass bottles used in the packaging of beer (Note: in this 21 example the functional unit of the product system is 1000 liters of beer delivered and 439 kg of PET bottles are - required to support this function).
+Figure 3-2 identifies the key processes that compose the PET bottle product - system.
+Figure 3-3 examines the same product system in greater detail by providing a process view of the PET bettle product system with the same functional unit of 1000 L delivered. - bottle product system with the same functional unit of 1000 L delivered. - 25